JeremyLikness/jeremylikness-blog/content/blog/build-data-driven-apps-blazing-fast-with-blazor-and-odata/index.md

 ### Handling Asynchronous Operations

 The viewmodel uses a simple method to notify when it is waiting on asynchronous operations to complete.
 I've used this pattern for a decade now and it works for 90% of the use cases.
 An operation simply increments a count when it begins, and decrements when completed.
-This wait multiple parallel operations can work together and it simply changes state when they all complete.
+This way multiple parallel operations can work together and it simply changes state when they all complete.
 The main code to facilitate this is here:

 {{<highlight CSharp>}}
 private int _asyncCount = 0;